appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/README.md

 <!-- vale on -->

-Granular Access Control (GAC) in Appsmith allows you to specify precise access permissions for every entity within your Appsmith instance.
+Granular Access Control (GAC) in Appsmith allows you to specify precise access permissions for every resource within your Appsmith instance.
 This includes applications, users, workspaces, queries, and more.
 Here’s a quick overview of how GAC works:

   <ZoomImage
    src="/img/gac-overview.png"